Skip to main content

 Converting Single-Net to a Standard Lease Structure

-If you're managing a portfolio with single-net leases and working toward standardization, the conversion to NNN or modified-gross typically happens at lease renewal.
+If you are managing a portfolio with single-net leases and working toward standardization, the conversion to NNN or modified-gross typically happens at lease renewal.
 The considerations:

 Establish baseline expense data.
 Before transitioning a tenant to NNN, you need historical expense records to set realistic CAM estimates.
 If the landlord has been absorbing all CAM costs without detailed tracking, there may be a gap in the data needed to set first-year NNN estimates.

-Assess tenant leverage.
-In high-vacancy markets, tenants may resist moving from N to NNN—adding $4–6/SF in CAM obligations on top of their existing tax obligation is a significant increase.
+Assess tenant negotiating position.
+In high-vacancy markets, tenants may resist moving from N to NNN because adding $4-$6/SF in CAM obligations on top of their existing tax obligation changes the economics.
 Landlords may need to reduce base rent to offset.

 Review the existing lease for conversion provisions.
 Some older leases include clauses addressing what happens at renewal with respect to lease structure.
 These provisions can either facilitate or complicate conversion.

-For the full context of how single-net fits within the broader commercial lease landscape, see the commercial lease types guide, the commercial lease rent structures overview, and gross lease vs net lease.
+For the full context of how single-net fits within commercial lease structures, see the commercial lease types guide, the commercial lease rent structures overview, and gross lease vs net lease.

 The Bottom Line on Single-Net Leases

-Single-net leases are a relic of an era when CRE transactions were less sophisticated and expense allocation conventions hadn't standardized around NNN.
+Single-net leases are a relic of an era when CRE transactions were less sophisticated and expense allocation conventions had not standardized around NNN.
 They persist in legacy portfolios and specific niche situations, but new single-net leases are uncommon.

-If you're underwriting a property with single-net tenants, model the landlord's ongoing CAM and insurance exposure carefully—those costs will grow regardless of what the tenant pays, and there's no recovery mechanism until the lease renews.
-The cam variance analysis framework helps quantify that exposure even when it's not a billable reconciliation item.
+If you are underwriting a property with single-net tenants, model the landlord's ongoing CAM and insurance exposure carefully.
+Those costs will grow regardless of what the tenant pays, and there is no recovery mechanism until the lease renews.
+The cam variance analysis framework helps quantify that exposure even when it is not a billable reconciliation item.

 For NNN investment property analysis and how to evaluate properties with mixed lease structures, see those guides next.